jdibarbo/counterpart/README.md

 The assignment for the challenge was to fill in the missing data in the test set using the train set.

 To do this, I train two classification models:
-- A binary classification model to estimate the *Value* feature -which I understand would be the target for a churn model-
+- A binary classification model to estimate the *Value* feature -which I assume could be the target for a churn model, though 10% is a high percentage in terms of churn-
 - A multi-class classification model to estimate the *Status* feature

 I assume: